-3.7 Co-Location of Services
+9.3.2 Co-Location of Services

 Service co-location eases the burden of seeking and providing mental health treatment for detained individuals.
-Even for individuals released on their own recognizance, service co-location provides an answer to transportation and resource barriers that mental health-involved individuals often experience.
+Even for individuals released on their own recognizance, service co-location provides an answer to transportation and resource challenges that mental health-involved individuals often experience.
 Service co-location also increases the likelihood of participation and service retention rates, while reducing rates of failure to appear.

-3.8 Peer Support
+9.3.3 Peer Support